 Recv-10.0 "Send Response Primitive": Please refer to clause Error: Reference source not found for details.

+Figure 7.2.2.2-2: Resource handling procedure

 The above figure describes the generic procedure to resource handling procedures.

 Recv-6.0.1 "Requested operation is an AE registartion?": If the requested operation is an AE registartion, then it goes to Recv-6.0.2 "Check Service Subscription Profile".
 Otherwise, it goes to Recv-6.1.